aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 ### Step 2: IAM Role policy

-Our lambda function will need a role with a policy that allows it to interact with our DynamoDB table.
+Currently, our lambda function doesn't have any permissions to interact with our DynamoDB table, let's fix this.

 Modify the `lambda.tf` file to include the inline policy in the `aws_iam_role.iam_lambda` resource.
-This step grants the Lambda function the permissions defined in the IAM policy document.
+This will grant the lambda function the permissions defined in the IAM policy document.

-Add the following inline policy to your IAM role:
+Add the following inline policy to your lambda's IAM role:

 ```hcl
   inline_policy {